 - The new “London Overground” lines are a glaringly poor addition; they feel like they have been drawn around the existing map rather than integrated with it – is trying to bring together over & underground maps really a good idea?

 - The tiny red symbols, indicating “Check before you travel” in the key, are completely pointless and only add more visual clutter; they look more like crucifixes to me!

 So there you have it – how to ruin a design classic in four easy steps!

-Update (12 Oct 2009): TfL have introduced a new map which addresses a lot of this issues.
+Update (12 Oct 2009): TfL has introduced a new map which addresses a lot of these issues.
 I’ve reviewed it here.